Skip to content

 What is Error 3371?

 A QuickBooks license validation error.
 QuickBooks can’t verify its own license at startup because the qbregistration.dat file is missing, corrupted, or inaccessible.
-Two status code variants: Status Code -1 (file missing/damaged) and Status Code 11118 (system clock or .NET issues).
+Two status-code variants: Status Code -1 (file missing/damaged) and Status Code 11118 (system clock or .NET issues).

 What causes it?

-Six common causes: corrupted or deleted qbregistration.dat; antivirus quarantining the file; system clock drift; Windows updates affecting permissions; hardware changes invalidating license binding; .NET Framework corruption.
+Six common causes: corrupted or deleted qbregistration.dat; antivirus quarantining the file; system clock drift; Windows updates affecting permissions; hardware changes invalidating the license binding; .NET Framework corruption.

 How to fix?